Dorothy Wegman Raphaelson: Career

+those who call her 'Dorshka' she knows from her later days in the theater and in Hollywood.".

-Raphaelson wrote two published novels: Glorified (1930), based on her time as a dancer, and Morning Song (1948), which was also autobiographical.
+Wegman did, however, publish two novels under the name Dorshka Raphaelson: Glorified (1930), based on her time as a dancer, and Morning Song (1948), which was also autobiographical.

 Personal life

 Dorothy Wegman married writer Samson Raphaelson in late 1927.
-They had a son, Joel (born 1928), and a daughter, Naomi (1930–2009).
+They had a son, Joel (1928–2021), and a daughter, Naomi (1930–2009).
 She was widowed when Samson Raphaelson died in 1983.
 She died in 2005, aged 100 years, in New York; at the time of her death, she was believed to be the second-to-last surviving Ziegfeld Girl.
 Her husband's papers, archived at the University of Illinois, includes a taped interview with Dorothy Wegman Raphaelson.